hamza3256/Micromorpher/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](/docs/prs.md)
 [![License LGPL-3.0](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](/docs/COPYING.txt)

-This is the repository for **Micromorpher**, a prototype distributed application (dApp) for converting small amounts of FIAT cash into a cryyptocurrency (currently, Ether).
-It does so using cryptographic tools and blockchain technology.
+This is the repository for **Micromorpher**, which is a prototype distributed application (dApp) which has the intention of converting small amounts of £s into Ether, using blockchain smart contracts.

-**Micromorpher** is the result of the academic paper called, [Towards a post-cash society: An application to convert fiat money into a cryptocurrency](http://dx.doi.org/10.5210/fm.v22i3.7410), by Steve Huckle, Martin White and Rituparna Bhattacharya, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
+The original test **Micromorpher** application was the result of the academic paper called, [Towards a post-cash society: An application to convert fiat money into a cryptocurrency](http://dx.doi.org/10.5210/fm.v22i3.7410), by Steve Huckle, Martin White and Rituparna Bhattacharya, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).

+The dApp discussed in the paper was just a demo - the intention now is to move it into production (however, beforehand, that means progressing through PayPal's developer test api and Ethereum's test network [rinkeby](https://www.rinkeby.io)).

 If you would like to contribute (perhaps by helping with [future work](#1), or by working on some of the [open issues](https://github.com/glowkeeper/Micromorpher/issues)), then please email s dot huckle at sussex dot ac dot uk.

-## Demo
+## Test Demonstrator

-(coming soon)
+(coming sometime in the future)

 The instructions below allow you to use a demo of **Micromorpher**, which is running on [ipfs](https://ipfs.io/) and Ethereum's test network, [rinkeby](https://www.rinkeby.io).
 Both [ipfs](https://ipfs.io/) and [rinkeby](https://www.rinkeby.io) are distributed, peer-to-peer technologies, so by utilising them, **Micromorpher** is itself wholly distributed.